orsonteodoro/oiledmachine-overlay/README.md

 [4] The LLVM is considered incomplete for the C++ standard library particuarly for libc++, so LLVM is not considered LTS but rolling on this overlay.
-The LLVM slot minimum for C++ 17 is based on the earliest maximum coverage for the C++ standard library for libc++ on this overlay which currently is set at at LLVM 20.
+The LLVM slot minimum for C++ 17 is based on the earliest maximum coverage for the C++ standard library for libc++ on this overlay which currently is set at LLVM 20.

 Consider the following release cycles when choosing a mutually exclusive